-Pile your plate high with cheesy cauliflower risotto, place your scallops on top and drizzle the whole thing with the citrus vinaigrette.
+Pile your plate high with Parmesan cauliflower rice risotto, place your pan seared scallops on top and drizzle the whole thing with the citrus vinaigrette.

 - 4 cups cauliflower rice

-- 1 cup vegetable stock or chicken stock
+- 1 cup vegetable broth or chicken stock

-- 1 cup freshly shredded parmesan cheese
+- 1 cup freshly shredded Parmesan cheese

 - 1 cup frozen peas

-- 1/2 tsp sea salt
+- ½ teaspoon fine sea salt

-- 3/4 cup extra virgin olive oil
+- ¾ cup extra virgin olive oil

-- 5 tbsp fresh lemon juice
+- 5 Tablespoons fresh lemon juice

-- 2 tbsp fresh orange juice
+- 2 Tablespoons fresh orange juice

-- pinch of sea salt
+- pinch of fine sea salt

 - 1 pound scallops (about 10 to 20 depending on size)

-- 1 tbsp extra virgin olive oil
+- 1 Tablespoon extra virgin olive oil

-- 2 tbsp unsalted butter
+- 2 Tablespoons unsalted butter

 - salt and pepper

-Heat a large skillet over medium heat and add the cauliflower rice.
+- Heat a large skillet over medium heat and add the cauliflower rice.
 Saute until tender, about 5 minutes.

-Add the broth to the skillet and bring to a boil.
-Drop the heat to low and allow to simmer for 5 minutes before adding the frozen peas, sea salt, and parmesan cheese.
+- Add the broth to the skillet and bring to a boil.
+Drop the heat to low and allow to simmer for 5 minutes before adding the frozen peas, sea salt, and Parmesan cheese.

-Continue simmering for 5 to 10 minutes, stirring occasionally, until most of the liquid has evaporated and the peas are tender.
+- Continue simmering for 5 to 10 minutes, stirring occasionally, until most of the liquid has evaporated and the peas are tender.
 Serve warm.

-Place all ingredients for the vinaigrette in a mason jar or any container with a lid.
+- Place all ingredients for the vinaigrette in a mason jar or any container with a lid.
 Shake until ingredients are well combined.

-If using frozen scallops, make sure they are defrosted before cooking.
+- If using frozen scallops, make sure they are defrosted before cooking.
 Peel off the tough strip of muscle on the side of each scallop.
 Use a paper towel to pat the scallops dry on both sides, then season with salt and pepper.

-Heat olive oil and butter in a large skillet over medium-high heat.
+- Heat olive oil and butter in a large skillet over medium-high heat.
 Once the oil is hot, add the scallops, one at a time, to the skillet.
 Allow to cook undisturbed for 2 minutes before using a metal spatula to gently flip them over.
 Cook for another 2 minutes until just cooked through.

-Spoon the cauliflower risotto onto your plates.
+- Spoon the cauliflower risotto onto your plates.
 Place the scallops on the risotto and drizzle with the citrus vinaigrette.
 Sprinkle fresh parmesan on top if you'd like.
 Serve warm.